Activate VA Education Benefits at Stanford

 Children using transferred Chapter 33 will qualify for housing payments while the transferring servicemember is still active duty.
 Eligible children are able to use Yellow Ribbon while the transferring servicemember is still active duty.
 Children may use this benefit until their 26th birthday.

 Spouses using transferred Chapter 33 will not qualify for housing payments while the transferring servicemember is still active duty.
+Eligible spouses are able to use Yellow Ribbon while the transferring servicemember is still active duty for all terms starting August 1, 2022 or later.
 Spouses may use this benefit until 15 years following the servicemember’s separation from active service.